swarmlibs/prometheus/README.md

 ## How to use

 By design, the Prometheus server is configured to automatically discover and scrape the metrics from the Docker Swarm nodes, services and tasks.
-You can use Docker object labels in the `deploy` block to automagically register tasks as targets for Prometheus.
+You can use Docker object labels in the `deploy` block to automagically register services as targets for Prometheus.

 - `io.prometheus.enabled`: Enable the Prometheus scraping for the service.
 - `io.prometheus.job_name`: The Prometheus job name.
 Default is `<docker_stack_namespace>/<service_name|job_name>`.